amovfx/lifeguide/flaskapp/src/book/static/content/lifeguide/03_mastery/focus.20.md

 ### Brain Focus Hacks

-This brain of ours, when in a regular schedule sleep pattern, handles difficult tasks best in the late morning, from about 10 am to noon.
-After that, we are susceptible to distraction from noon to about 4 pm.
+Our brains, when they’re in a regular schedule sleep pattern, handles difficult tasks best in the late morning, from about 10 AM to noon.
+After that, we are susceptible to distraction from noon to about 4 PM.
 So, schedule your toughest tasks for the day in the late morning time and take a break or just go for a walk in the afternoon if you can.

 Write down the specific goal that you want to accomplish, preferably the night before, and then work on it in the morning.